fenago/oracle19c-administration/md/Lab_23.md

-# Oracle ALTER ROLE Statement By Practical Examples
+# Oracle ALTER ROLE Statement

 **Summary**: In this lab, you will learn how to use the Oracle `ALTER ROLE` statement to modify the authorization needed to enable a role.

 Introduction to Oracle ALTER ROLE statement